lukehsieh0717/pyhid-send-data/README.md

-# pyhid-send-data
-Send HID data to device by pyusb.
+# Send HID data to device by pyusb.